 Good (morning/afternoon/evening), my name is (attendant's name).
 I will be your Train Attendant to (attendant's destination).
 I would like to take a moment to familiarize you with your car (car number) which is located (location in consist).
 Trash receptacles are located (identify location) in your car.
 Water coolers are located (identify location).
 Your rest room facilities are located (identify location).
-To enhance your trip, Passenger Comfort Kits that include an inflatable pillow, earplugs, eye shades and a blanket are available for purchase in the (Lounge Car or Cafe Car) for \$10.00 at a limited quantity.
+To enhance your trip, Passenger Comfort Kits that include a travel pillow, earplugs, eye mask and a blanket in a keepsake tote are available for purchase in the (Lounge Car or Cafe Car) at a limited quantity.
 At any time, if you have any questions, please feel free to ask.